CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

     dotnet new umbraco -n UmbWeb --friendly-name "Admin User" --email "admin@admin.com" --password "1234567890" --connection-string "Data Source=(localdb)\MSSQLLocalDB;AttachDbFilename=|DataDirectory|\Umbraco.mdf;Integrated Security=True"

-If you are running this exercise on a Mac or Linux, you won't be able to run this site locally as it uses LocalDB, but instead will need to create your database container and then run the site connecting to that image.
+If you are running this exercise on a Mac or Linux, you won't be able to run this site locally as it uses LocalDB, but instead will need to create your database container in step 2.2 and then run the site connecting to that image.

 ## 1.2 Install a template site for the exercise.